Split Personality (Cassidy album)

-Split Personality is the debut studio album by American rapper Cassidy.
+Split Personality is the debut album by American rapper Cassidy.
 It was released on March 16, 2004, by J Records and Swizz Beatz's Full Surface Records.

 Background and recording

 Recording sessions for the album began in 2003.
 The album was broken down into three parts.
 The first part of the record (credited as "Cassidy") was more pop and radio friendly, with records such as "Get No Better" and the R. Kelly assisted lead single "Hotel".
 The second part of the record (credited as "The Problem") was targeted directly towards Cassidy's fans, who began to support him following his appearances on various mixtapes, with songs such as "Blood Pressure" and "The Problem".
 The third and final part of the record (credited to "B. Reese") was more introspective and aimed towards his fans who have supported him since his early days of his rap career with "Husslin'" and "Real Talk".